nagaj12/BigData/README.md

 # BigData
 Big Data Sample programs:

-There are 2 programs in the AurumDS.zip file
+There are 2 programs and 3 input files in the AurumDS.zip file
   1. AurumDS_PySparkDF_Appl.ipynb
      Program to analyse stock sales data from year 2012 - 2016 using Python/PySpark
      SQL queries.
 Input data file stock_sales.csv is embedded in the ZIP file itself.